DarienLibrary/website_content/content/_finished/businesses_services/businesses-services.md

 <br />

 ### Meeting Rooms
 Darien Library is equipped with nine private [meeting rooms](/meeting-rooms "Meeting rooms") which may be reserved online.
 There are three large rooms which may be rented for your business meetings.
 Small meeting rooms are available for two hour blocks of time and may be reserved by Darien residents, those who work full-time in Darien, and [Friends](/friends "Friends of the Library") at the $300 level.
 Some rooms can be reserved up to a month in advance and are available to non-residents on a first-come, first-served basis.
-[Make your reservation](/meeting-rooms "Reserve a meeting room")
 <br />
 <br />